cetz-package/cetz/src/lib/decorations/path.typ

   /// Length of a single segments
   segment-length: none,

-  /// Amplitude of a segment in the direction of the segments normal
+  /// Amplitude of a segment in the direction of the segments normal.
+  /// The following types are supported:
+  ///   - float
+  ///   - function ratio -> float (the segment ratio is given as argument)
+  ///   - array of floats (the rounded segment ratio is used as index)
   amplitude: 1,
   /// Decoration start
   start: 0%,